estan/irontest/README.md

 IronTest
 ========

-IronTest is test case management application for manual test cases.
+IronTest is a test case management application for manual test cases.
 It was created as part of the course *DD1361 Internet Programming* at KTH.

 It consists of a Ruby on Rails application for desktop clients and an